Yottaphy/glados/README.md

 # General Lookup of α-Decay for Optimised Search (GLαDOS) #

-GLαDOS is an alpha chain constructor, which can help in discerning possible summed energies due to fast decays.
+GLαDOS is a terminal-based alpha chain constructor, which can help in discerning possible summed energies due to fast decays.
+It can be used to search the nuclear chart for an energy-lifetime combination or to construct an alpha chain from a series of successive energies in coincidence, including possible sum peaks.

 ## Setup
 ### Pre-requisites
 The `GLαDOS` package is a python package.
 It requires Python3 to be installed and `pip` to be up to date.
-It also requires the `argparse` package to be installed, but it will be automatically installed.
+It also requires the `argparse` and `engineering_notation` packages to be installed, but they will be automatically installed.
+If they are not, install them using `pip install argparse` and `pip install engineering_notation`, respectively.

 ### Install
 You can install the package directly through `pip`:

->`$ pip install GLaDOS-alpha==2.0`
+>`$ pip install GLaDOS-alpha==2.1`

 Or, alternatively, you can clone the package's `git` repository: